Department of Kinesiology and Human Performance

 HPER 208.
 Introduction to Physical Education.
 3 Credits.

-An introduction to the nature and scope of physical education by means of a critical examination of sport, play, exercise, and dance.
-The course is designed to provide historical foundations of physical education as a profession and for sport as part of physical education.
-Special attention is focused on the role of physical education within the total education program.
+An introduction course regarding the nature and scope of Physical Education through a critical examination of sport and play and how they contributed to the development of formal physical education.
+The course is designed to provide the historical foundations for physical education, fitness, and sport as a part of the physical education umbrella.
+Special attention is focused on the role of physical education within the total educational program.

 HPER 210.
 First Aid & CPR.
 1 Credit.